MadhakariNayaka/Payment-Billing-Product-Project/README.md

 This Project is used to control and maintain the accountant salary and students personal and payment details.
 Technology used to make this project: - JavaScript, Java, HTML, CSS, Servlets, JDBC, MySQL.

-## Users have to create tables given below:-
+## Users have to create two tables given below:-

 CREATE TABLE  "FEE_STUDENT"
    ("ROLLNO" VARCHAR2(4000),